squoilin/MAED-Code/README.md

 ## Contributing
 New ideas and bugs should be submissted to the repository issue tracker.
 Please do contribute by discussing and developing these ideas further.

+## Logging in
+For testing purposes, the following user/password can be used:
+Username: sylvain
+Password: Test@2024